Salesforce Success Story: 3X ROI Within 12 Months

 Phase 4: AI-Powered Case Classification

-Einstein AI was configured to analyze incoming requests and suggest:
+Einstein AI was configured to analyze incoming requests and suggest the following:

 Based on historical data, the system learned common patterns and improved classification accuracy over time.